cornish-tools/cornish-spellchecker/README.md

 A helpful tool is to use the `-m` flag to run morphological analysis:
 * po - part of speech
 * ds - cause of the affix

-# Feedback

-This is a maintained project.
-It will benefit from feedback on issues identified with the spell-checker, please [raise issues here](https://github.com/cornish-tools/cornish-spellchecker/issues).

 # License